dkkim93/CASL/src/tensorflow/CASL/README.md

 Config.py controlls all high-level flags.
 Please refer to Config.py for details of each flag.
 Important parameters are:
-* GAME_CHOICE: Parameter for choosing an environment to train/test
+* GAME_CHOICE  : Parameter for choosing an environment to train/test
-* USE_AUDIO  : Parameter for using audio during train/test
+* USE_AUDIO    : Parameter for using audio or not during train/test
+* USE_RNN      : Parameter for using LSTM or not during train/test
+* USE_ATTENTION: Parameter for using attention or not during train/test

 #### To Train:
 Please first check Config.py to check whether correct parameters are used.